-- 1) critically evaluate their own teaching in order to refine their individual teaching styles. - 2) use a variety of strategies to solve real-world classroom teaching problems. - 3) critically evaluate more experienced ESL teachers in order to learn from those who are already in the workplace. - 4) reflect on their own workplace readiness based on feedback from their course instructor, practicum supervisor, peers, and colleagues. - 5) create a professional resume and statement of teaching philosophy that are appropriate for advertised TESOL positions.
+- 1) Critically evaluate their own teaching in order to refine their individual teaching styles. - 2) Use a variety of strategies to solve real-world classroom teaching problems. - 3) Critically evaluate more experienced ESL teachers in order to learn from those who are already in the workplace. - 4) Reflect on their own workplace readiness based on feedback from their course instructor, internship supervisor, peers, and colleagues. - 5) Create a professional resume and statement of teaching philosophy that are appropriate for advertised TESOL positions.